alomrani/ev-charging-rl-attacks/README.md

 # 2. Datasel Manual

-The training/validation/testing datasets for the RL agent can be found in the `rl_datasets` directory:
+The training/validation/testing datasets for the RL agent can be found in the `rl_datasets` directory.

-- Files with name formal `dataset_X_syn.py` correspong to dataset with both synthetic and intelligent attacks.
+The datasets for the detection models can be found in `dnn_datasets` directory:
-- Files with format `dataset_X.pt` correspond to dataset with intelligent attacks only.
+- Files with name formal `dataset_X_syn.py` correspond to dataset with both synthetic and intelligent attacks.

-The datasets for the detection models can be found in `dnn_datasets` directory.
+- Files with name format `dataset_X.pt` correspond to dataset with intelligent attacks only.

 Each sample in these datasets contains a SoC sequence of an EV over the period of 24 hours (reported every 30 min).
 Therefore, **each sample is of size 49 including the label i.e. whether the sample is malicious or not**.